keyboard-dev/keyboard-local/README.md

 <img src="https://raw.githubusercontent.com/keyboard-dev/keyboard-local/main/converted.gif" width="1000">

-Here is a link to demo: https://youtu.be/jKMQ8V2seLY?t=312
+Here is a link to the demo: https://youtu.be/jKMQ8V2seLY?t=312

 ## How does it work